ajaySingh2615/agency-platform-backend/planning/01_user_management/backend/03_database_setup.md

 );

 /**
- * Relations for the 'userRefreshTokens' table.
+ * Relations for the 'userAuthIdentitiesRelations' table.
  */
 export const userRefreshTokensRelations = relations( userRefreshTokens,